LiteLLM — Unified OpenAI-Compatible API for 100+ LLM Providers

 histogram_quantile(0.95, litellm_overhead_latency_ms_bucket)

-Import the official Grafana dashboard for pre-built panels showing requests/sec, token usage, cost per team, and latency percentiles.
+Import LiteLLM’s official Grafana dashboard JSON for pre-built panels showing requests/sec, token usage, cost per team, and latency percentiles.

 Comparison with Alternatives #